Creativity. It’s a concept that fascinates us all and is by far one of the hardest topics I discuss.

 - They don’t choose to go professional

-- They don’t know how to capitalise on their creativity
+- They don’t know how to capitalize on their creativity

 - Lack of professional experience can leave one a bit naive

-- They don’t know how to channel their creativity for a specific goal
+- They struggle to channel their creativity for a specific goal

 - They lack experience and initiative

-It can be difficult for new designers to do this in a professional capacity.
-This is because they won’t have worked on many projects, especially the big projects with a wide scope.
-These projects expose a designer to many problems that need to be solved, offering more opportunity to gain professional experience.
+It can be difficult for new designers to do this in a professional capacity because they won’t have worked on many projects, especially big projects with a wide scope of problems to be solved.

 - Experiencing emotions